WpgDotNetUG/UserGroupWebsite/src/DotNetUserGroup.Website/Content/News/2011-04-08-Imaginet Interactive Launch Party.markdown

+﻿---
-﻿#Imaginet Interactive Launch Party on May 12th
+title: Imaginet Interactive Launch Party on May 12th

-On Thursday, May 12 prepare yourself for the future of digital marketing.
-Winnipeg's own Imaginet is taking the next steps in its development and launching a new division to focus specifically on digital marketing and technology together.
+---

 On Thursday, May 12 prepare yourself for the future of digital marketing.
 Winnipeg's own Imaginet is taking the next steps in its development and launching a new division to focus specifically on digital marketing and technology together.